-ADHDers are remarkably calm in the middle of a maelstrom.
+People with ADHD are remarkably calm in the middle of a maelstrom.
 That’s when they are in their element.
-High-stress situations get the dopamine pumping in the brain, which is why ADHDers tend to make great firefighters and ER doctors, as well as brilliant stock-traders and entrepreneurs.
+High-stress situations get the dopamine pumping in the brain, which is why they tend to make great firefighters and ER doctors, as well as brilliant stock-traders and entrepreneurs.
 The world seems to slow down, as they get into laser-sharp focus, remaining cool, clear-headed and effective.
 It’s why I often advise patients with ADHD to set a false deadline for themselves to ratchet up the pressure and get into the zone.

 6. You’re a natural athlete.